GabDug/ISN-Twitter/README.md

     - Guidelines for forms layout page 305

 ## Setup
-Put the tokens in a file "assets/app_tokens", as explained in the "assets/app_tokens" file
+Put the tokens in a file "assets/app_tokens", as explained in the "assets/app_tokens_example" file

 ## License

-- TwISN is distributed under the GNU AGPL license.
+- Twysn is distributed under the GNU AGPL license.
 Please see LICENSE.md.
 - mttkinter is distributed under the GNU LGPL license.
 - TWITTER, TWEET, RETWEET and the Twitter logo are trademarks of Twitter, Inc. or its affiliates.